 Best Bose headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Bose headphones you can buy in 2022.

-Think 'Bose' and the words 'noise-cancelling headphones' are sure to quickly follow.
+Bose is synonymous with great headphones and with noise-cancelling too.
 The US audio firm was the first to offer its customers the silent treatment and is still very much at the top of the game, partly why choosing the best Bose headphones can be quite tricky.

 The good news is that Bose has won a string of awards for its noise-cancelling headphones.
 The company's is known for the tech, which blocks out ambient noise - aeroplane engines, the rumble of a train, irritating work colleagues - and, if you think that they offer a solution to you personal audio problems, then you might well be right.

 Bose has also diversified into other types of headphones, including sporty true wireless earbuds and premium wireless headphones.
 So, whether you’re looking to shut out the world, bring your favourite songs to life or smash your fitness goals, it’s a fair bet that Bose has a pair of headphones to suit your needs.